 The ASC Trial

-In the first 3 months of 2019 pharmacies and prescribers who elect to take part in the feasibility trial, will not pay any membership fee for the first 2 years.
+We are looking for pharmacies and prescribers who elect to take part in the feasibility trial, will not pay any membership fee for the first 2 years.

 These first adopters will be integrated into the MediConnect platform and the data from the trial will be used for a themed programme of academic research that will be published, alongside the published data to present to regulators and government.